-Five Dogs Receive Top Honors for Contributions to the Safety and Wellbeing of Mankind
+Five Dogs Receive Top Honors for Their Contributions to the Safety and Wellbeing of Mankind

-The American Kennel Club announced in August the winners of the seventh AKC Awards for Canine Excellence (ACE), the award designed to commemorate loyal, hard-working dogs that have made significant contributions to their community.
-The AKC gives ACE awards annually to dogs in each of the following five categories: Law Enforcement, Search and Rescue, Therapy, Service and Exemplary Companion Dog.
+New York, NY – The American Kennel Club announced today the winners of the seventh AKC Awards for Canine Excellence (ACE), the award designed to commemorate loyal, hard-working dogs that have made significant contributions to their community.
+The ACE awards are given annually to dogs in each of the following five categories: Law Enforcement, Search and Rescue, Therapy, Service and Exemplary Companion Dog.

 “The difference these dogs have made in people’s lives is nothing less than extraordinary.
 Each nominee has its own heartfelt story that illustrates the significant role dogs play in making the world a brighter place,” said Ron Rella, AKC Director of Project Administration and member of the judging panel.
 “We are proud to honor these exceptional canines and their owners with the 2006 American Kennel Club Award for Canine Excellence.”

 This year’s five recipients will be honored individually at local ceremonies.
 They will each receive a cash award of $1,000 and an engraved sterling-silver collar medallion at the AKC/Eukanuba National Championship in Long Beach, California.
 The annual dog show will be televised live on Animal Planet on December 2-3, 2006.

 Law Enforcement Dog: “Rex” from Colorado Springs, Colo.